English

 What's special about the fountains at Villa d'Este gardens?

-The fountains at Villa d'Este gardens go beyond a mere water feature, epitomizing Renaissance engineering and artistic expression, seamlessly integrated into the garden's design.
-Built solely on gravity in the 16th century, these fountains holds remarkable engineering feats, decorated with sculptures and mythological figures that tell stories and add artistic beauty.
-The gardens features 51 mesmerizing fountains, 64 waterfalls, 364 water jets, 220 basins, and 398 spouts, all of which are powered by gravity.
-Beyond their aesthetics, they represent a revolutionary period in garden design.
-You are enveloped in a multi-sensory experience, with the sound of water, sparkle of jets, and coolness of grottoes bringing the gardens to life.
+Built solely on gravity in the 16th century, these fountains hold remarkable engineering feats, decorated with sculptures and mythological figures that tell stories and add artistic beauty.
+The gardens feature 51 mesmerizing fountains, 64 waterfalls, 364 water jets, 220 basins, and 398 spouts, all of which are powered by gravity.
+They represent a revolutionary period in garden design, enveloping you in a multi-sensory experience, with the sound of water, sparkle of jets, and coolness of grottoes bringing the gardens to life.

 Major highlights of Villa d’Este fountains